datacarpentry/datacarpentry.github.io/_posts/2017-10-23-call-for-candidates-joint-board.md

 ---

-As most of you know, Software Carpentry and Data Carpentry and merging into a new organization, provisionally called "The Carpentries".
+As most of you know, Software Carpentry and Data Carpentry are merging into a new organization, provisionally called "The Carpentries".
 This new organization will officially begin on January 1, 2018, with a hugely talented staff and dedicated community already in place.